ruzicka/StackTextBox/README.md

 	// it can be used later to hide message.
 Hiding message effectively
 	// removes it from the stack.
 	msg.Hide();

+	// text message can be hidden automatically after specified time (miliseconds) msgBox.AddText("This message will self-desctruct in 5 seconds", 5000);

 ```